drockmore/cs480---genetic-algo/readme.md

 # Genetic Algorithm

 ## Overview
-This project is a crossword solver that processes crossword variables and solves them based on predefined configurations.
+This project is a genetic algorithm for cs480.

 ## Requirements
 - Python 3.8 or higher